Special Educational Needs and Disabilities at Greenvale Primary School

 What do I do if I have a complaint?

 Your child’s class teacher is your first point of call.
 If they are able to resolve the matter, they will do so.
 They might also refer the matter to other relevant members of staff, such as a member of the Senior Leadership Team.
-If you are still unhappy with the response, you can arrange to speak with the Inclusion Manager yourself or arrange an appointment with the Deputy Head Teacher.
-Further to this, if you are still unhappy you can arrange an appointment with the Head Teacher.
-Appointments can be made via the school office or in person at the school gate in the mornings.
-Following a meeting with the Head Teacher, if you are still unhappy, please click here to refer to the complaints procedure.
+If you are still unhappy with the response, you can arrange to speak with the Inclusion Manager yourself.
+Further to this, if you are still unhappy you can arrange an appointment with the Headteacher.
+Appointments can be made via the complaints co-ordinator, Miss C Saunders via email to email@example.com.
+Following a meeting with the Headteacher, if you are still unhappy, please click here to refer to the complaints procedure.